NBA Rumors: Nets Could Acquire Bradley Beal In Three-Team Deal With Wizards & Pistons, Per ‘Bleacher Report’

 “The Wizards, meanwhile, would lean fully into their rebuild with a mountain of picks and prospects.
 There may not be a guaranteed future star in the mix, but Caris LeVert, Jarrett Allen and Rodions Kurucs are all 25-and-under hoopers who have impressed in their short careers, though Kurucs’ inclusion could hinge on the outcome of his assault case.
 Reggie Jackson would step in as the new point guard placeholder and ideally play well enough for Washington to flip him later as an expiring contract.”

 Meanwhile, the Pistons could also receive some benefits from helping the Nets and the Wizards facilitate a blockbuster deal.
-The potential deal would allow the Pistons to acquire a new point guard in Spencer Dinwiddie who won’t mind sharing the court with another ball-handler, and two veterans – Joe Harris and Davis Bertans – who would help them improve their floor spacing.
+The potential deal would allow the Pistons to acquire a new point guard in Spencer Dinwiddie, who wouldn’t mind sharing the court with another ball-handler, and two veterans – Joe Harris and Davis Bertans – who would help them improve their floor spacing.